Aminul-Islm-Khan/Aminul-Islam-Khan/README.md

 # devAminulkhan
-This repository showcases a collection of Web Development and WordPress customization projects by Aminul Islam Khan.
+This repository contains a portfolio of professional Web Design, Web Development, and WordPress projects created by Aminul Islam Khan..
 It includes theme development, plugin customization, responsive design, and dynamic website functionality — all crafted with performance and user experience in mind.
+It also includes modern, responsive UI/UX designs, fully functional websites, and custom WordPress themes/plugins tailored for performance, accessibility, and client needs.